HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-11

-The pincushion flower is a beautiful perennial plant that produces lovely, delicate blooms.
-With proper care, scabiosa can provide beautiful blooms year after year.
+The pincushion flower is a beautiful perennial plant that produces lovely blooms.
+These flowers have delicate petals and yellow centers.

 79. Plumbago